Skip to content

 FX Chains

-⚠️ FX chains are only available when using macOS audio device, and are managed in the Sonnox ListenHub desktop application that runs in your system menu bar.
+⚠️ FX chains are only available when using ListenHub's audio devices, and are managed in the ListenHub desktop application that runs in your system menu bar.
 Only Audio Unit (AU) plugins are supported.

 ListenHub lets you add an FX Chain of up to three plugins to either the Main or the Alt output, or both!
 This is particularly useful for speaker/room calibration and emulation processing.
 Hosting a plugin on ListenHub's output(s) instead of in your DAW means that: